Cajun Country on Display: Festivals Acadiens et Créoles

 The towns of Cajun Country hold a festival for nearly everything.
-Take the Giant Omelette Celebration in Abbeville.
-Or the Rayne Frog Festival.
-Or the Cracklin Festival in Port Barre.
-But one event might come the closest to summing Cajun country up: the Festivals Acadiens et Créoles.
+You can attend the Giant Omelette Celebration in Abbeville, the Rayne Frog Festival, or the Cracklin Festival in Port Barre.
+But the event that sums up Cajun Country best is the Festivals Acadiens et Créoles.

 Held each October in Lafayette, the Cajun capital, the Festivals cover the whole sweep of culture in the region, including its European, African and Indian roots.
 By combining the different cultures, you get a true understanding of Creole background, history, and hertitage.

 The festival is broken up into three separate parts.
 The Festival de Musique spotlights Cajun and zydeco music, featuring the top names in those genres.
 The Bayou Food Festival celebrates Cajun and Creole culinary delights, such as boudin, étouffée and jambalaya.
 The Louisiana Craft Fair features handmade items from the Houma Indians, as well as jewelry, sculptures and furniture from area craftsmen.